Kumud-Arora/web102_prework/README.md

 * Overall, the project helped me practice breaking down a problem into smaller steps and focusing on one feature at a time before moving to the next.

+## Future improvements:

+* In the future, I could add a search bar for the users to look up the games by their names.
+* I could also add a feature that sorts the game and shows the most popular ones based on the number of backers.
+* I like how there's a top funded and runner up section for the games, however a least funded and second least funded would also help games reach their goal, so that can be added in the future as well.

 ## License

     Copyright 2024 Kumud Arora